root-project/root/bindings/pyroot_experimental/cppyy/cppyy/doc/source/installation.rst

 Typical Python extensions only expose a C interface for use through the Python C-API, requiring only calling conventions (and the Python C-API version, of course) to match to be binary compatible.
-Here, ``cppyy`` differs because it exposes C++ APIs, among others as part of its bootstrap, meaning that it needs a C++ run-time that is ABI compatible with the C++ compiler that was used during build-time.
+Here, cppyy differs because it exposes C++ APIs: it thus requires a C++ run-time that is ABI compatible with the C++ compiler that was used during build-time.

-There is a set of modern compilers available through conda-forge, but it is only intended to be used through ``conda-build``.
+A set of modern compilers is available through conda-forge, but are only intended for use with ``conda-build``.
-In particular, it does not set up the corresponding run-time (it does install it, for use through rpath when building).
+In particular, the corresponding run-time is installed (for use through rpath when building), but not set up.
-For example, it adds the conda compilers to ``PATH`` but not their libraries to ``LD_LIBRARY_PATH`` (this for Mac and Linux; MS Windows uses ``PATH`` for both executables and libraries).
+That is, the conda compilers are added to ``PATH`` but not their libraries to ``LD_LIBRARY_PATH`` (Mac, Linux; ``PATH`` for both on MS Windows).
-The upshot is that you get the cond compilers and your system libraries mixed in the same environment, unless you set ``LD_LIBRARY_PATH`` yourself, e.g. by adding ``$CONDA_PREFIX/lib``.
+Thus, you get the conda compilers and your system libraries mixed in the same build environment, unless you set ``LD_LIBRARY_PATH`` (``PATH`` on Windows) explicitly, e.g. by adding ``$CONDA_PREFIX/lib``.
-That is, however, not recommended per the conda documentation.
+Note that the conda documentation recommends against this.
-Furthermore, the compilers pulled in from conda-forge are not their vanilla
-distributions: header files have been modified.
-This can lead to parsing problems if your system C library does not support C11, for example.
+Furthermore, the compilers from conda-forge are not vanilla distributions: header files have been modified, which can can lead to parsing problems if your system C library does not support C11, for example.

 Nevertheless, with the above caveats, if your system C/C++ run-times are new enough, the following can be made to work::